Types of Degrees Special Education Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Special Ed.
-About 0.5% of those with this major are international students.
+Students from other countries are interested in Special Ed, too.
+About 0.4% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia